nickmckenney/Building-a-JSON-API/presentations.md

 **Your video must include...**

+- ...your voice loud enough to be heard.
+Speak loudly and clearly when recording!
 - ...a website or e-mail address through which you can be contacted.
 This can be included either in the video itself or as the video description (the text beneath YouTube videos).
 - ...a description and demo of your app
 - ...a code sample explaining one thing you're proud of